pcorey/pcorey.github.io/work/index.md

 Since then, I’ve had the chance to work with many amazing teams applying what I know to build robust software, improve people lives, and bring real value to organizations.

-Here’s a sampling of my most recent favorite projects:
+Here’s a sampling of some of my favorite projects:

 <ul>
 <li style="margin-bottom: 1em;"><a href="/work/patient-rounding-with-methodist"><strong>Patient Rounding with Methodist</strong></a> - Methodist Le Bonheur Healthcare, the largest hospital system in Memphis, Tennessee, was able to save a quarter of a million dollars per year by switching to an in-house software solution that I helped architect and build.</li>